sam-b-rose/pixels/README.md

 # pixels

-> The experience platform for Shopify.
+> The experience platform for the web.